Last Updated: September 4, 2023

 In an urban area, you probably can find an appropriate leadership training course through a civic organization, United Way, or even a community college.
 Some rural areas will find that an extension service does a good job in this respect.

 But in many locations, you have to either watch for particular events that would highlight some aspect of being a board member, or maybe send people to a three-day seminar out of town.
+Especially since the pandemic hit in 2020, there are an increasing number of attractive remote learning alternatives too for your consideration.

-To evaluate a program, ask these questions:
+To evaluate a training program, ask these questions:

 • Does the program include participatory experiences so that people learn by doing or through role play?
+(Note that this becomes more challenging when the training is delivered virtually, but still, "homework" exercises can accomplish much of the same benefit if skillfully designed.)

 • Was the program soundly developed as a cohesive whole, or is it merely a series of disjointed talks or lectures?